DevelopmentArc/react-indepth/life_cycle/birth/initialization_and_construction.md

 # Initialization & Construction
- During the initialization of the Component from the Element, the `prop`s and `state` are defined.
+ During the initialization of the Component from the Element, the `props` and `state` are defined.
 How these values are defined depends on if you are using `React.createClass()` or `extend React.Component`.
 Let's first look at `props` and then we will examine `state`.

 ## Default Props
-As we mentioned earlier, the Element instance contains the current `props` that are being passed to Component instance.
+As we mentioned earlier, the Element instance contains the current `props` that are being passed to the Component instance.
 Most of the time, all the available `props` on the Component are not required.
 Yet, some times we do need to have values for all the `props` for our Component to render correctly.

 For example, we have a simple component that renders a name and age.